 2 imported COVID-19 cases reported in Shanghai

-The city reported two new imported novel coronavirus cases on Tuesday, said the Shanghai Health Commission on Wednesday morning.

-The first patient is a Chinese studying in Switzerland who arrived at the Shanghai Pudong International Airport on January 4.
+The first and second patients, a Chinese woman and her American son, both living in the United States, arrived at the Shanghai Pudong International Airport on January 1.

-The second patient is a Chinese working in the United Arab Emirates who arrived at the Shanghai airport on January 4.

-Both cases have been transferred to the designated hospital for treatment, while 32 close contacts on the same flights with them have been put under quarantine and observation at designated places.

 Meanwhile, eight patients were discharged upon recovery.